CBC Windsor's March 26 COVID-19 update: 6 confirmed cases, but 50 more possible in hospital

 A daily look at what's happening in Windsor-Essex and surrounding regions

-Chief medical officer of health, Dr. Wajid Ahmed, said this latest case was also related to travel, but that it was only "a matter of time" before we see a "community case."
+Ahmed said this case was related to travel outside of Canada, but that it was only "a matter of time" before we see a "community case."

 The fourth case is a man in his 60s who travelled in the U.S., returning to Canada on March 13.
 He was seen at the local assessment centre after developing coronavirus symptoms, and was tested on March 20.
 The health unit reached out to "all contacts" of the man and advised those people to self-isolate and monitor themselves for symptoms.